geowarin/dotfiles-mac/README.md

 https://www.atlassian.com/git/tutorials/dotfiles

-## Compatibility: Manjaro & Macos
+## Compatibility: Arch & Macos

 I used macos when I first compiled my dotfiles.

-I've now switched to manjaro (Plasma/i3).
+I've now switched to arch (endeavourOs).

 The install process should be compatible with both systems.